SuzyQ-2117/Grounded-chatbot/README.md

 To safely exit the app, use `CTRL+C` in the terminal window to stop the app from running.

-Making a test push to see if the workflow runs properly
+Making a test push to see if the workflow runs properly - final test push hopefully